callgenix/claude-metrics-dashboard/README.md

 https://claude.ai/download

 Important:
-This project requires Claude Desktop, not only the browser version of Claude.
+this project requires Claude Desktop, not only the browser version of Claude.

 ---